You might have a massive problem — a 1950s salesman pitch.

 The issue is if you don’t refine your pitch, you won’t stand out from competitors.
 Worse, you can end up leaving a potential customer feeling annoyed.
 You might come off like you’re knocking on their door every day, trying to sell them something they don’t want to buy.

 Even a simple list of your business’s pros and cons can make you sound like you aren’t any different.
 You seem the same as all the other people in your industry.
 That’s if they read through the whole thing.

 All that means people might mistake you for a time-traveling salesman from the 50s.

 Don’t worry, though.
-In this article, we’ll talk about using the basic fears that everyone has to make your copy distinct and striking.
+In this article, we’ll talk about how to ethically inject fear in your copy to make it more distinct and striking.
 That’ll increase conversions which can grow your business.